 The Loreto Bay Marine Park is 2,065 square kilometers (797 square miles) from Isla Coronados in the north to Isla Catalana in the south.
-This area is part of the UNESCO “Islands and Protected Areas of the Gulf of California” and up to 695 species of vascular plants and least 800 aquatic species call it home.
+This area is part of the UNESCO “Islands and Protected Areas of the Gulf of California,” and up to 695 species of vascular plants and at least 800 aquatic species call it home.

 In Bahia Agua Verde, take a mule ride into the arroyos with the local rancheros for a real feeling for the region.
 Rancheros are happy to stop and visit with you to express what it's like to live in La Paz.